Faculty Mentors

 Dr. Damian Valles, Co-PI

-Electrical & Computer Engineering – Assistant Professor
+Electrical & Computer Engineering – Associate Professor

-Dr. Damian Valles is an Ingram School of Engineering Electrical Engineering Assistant Professor at Texas State University.
+Dr. Damian Valles is an Ingram School of Engineering Electrical Engineering Associate Professor at Texas State University.
 He focuses on High-Performance Computing (HPC), Machine Learning (ML), and Embedded System implementations under the High-Performance Engineering (HiPE) research group.
 Dr. Valles received his B.S., M.S., and Ph.D. from the Electrical and Computer Engineering Department of the University of Texas at El Paso, focusing on reconfigurable processors and HPC research.
 Dr. Valles did a post-doc at Montana Tech as the HPC Application Scientist under the Computer Science department.
 He also worked as an HPC system administrator in the information systems department and held an adjunct position in the computer science department at Wake Forest University.
 He is currently a member of IEEE, ACM, ACM’s SIGHPC, and SHPE.

 Dr. Stacey Kulesza, Senior Personnel